deciduously/music/post.md

 ##### Cents

 To calculate the value needed in Hertz, we need a more precise way to describe an interval.
-There is a logarithmic unit called a [cent](https://en.wikipedia.org/wiki/Cent_(music)) which represents the ratio between two frequencies.
-There are 100 cents in a semitone.
-A full octave has a frequency ratio of 2:1, so a note one octave higher has double the frequency of the lower.
-We saw above that this spans twelve semitones - count them up:
+A full octave has a frequency ratio of 2:1, meaning a note one octave higher has double the frequency of the lower.
+This results in an exponential curve if you were to graph frequencies as they grow.
+When working with such a curve there's often a corresponding logarithmic unit that turns that curve into a line.
+For musical intervals this unit called a [cent](https://en.wikipedia.org/wiki/Cent_(music)) to represent the ratio between two frequencies.
+We've already seen how each octave is divided into 12 semitones:

 ```txt
 whole, whole, half, whole, whole, whole, half
   2  +  2   +  1  +   2   +  2  +   2  +  1   =  12
 ```

-This means that a full octave spans 1200 cents, 12 semitones at 100 cents each.
-Set up some Rust constants:
+Each semitone is defined as 100 cents, meaing that a full octave spans 1200 cents.
+Go ahead and set up some Rust constants:

 ```rust
 type Cents = f64;